-Note that, because of the random group (centre) effects, the constant refers to the blood pressure in an average group, not to the value of an average individual across the population of groups.
-As groups differ in size, these means are not necessarily the same.
-For example, if the lowest blood pressures were obtained at the largest centres (some indication of this exists in the data), then the patient average would typically be lower than the centre average.
-The individual and group averages are analogous to weighted and unweighted averages in multistage sampling (Section 2.8).
+Note that, because of the random herd effects, the constant refers to the log somatic cell count in an average herd, not to the value of an average cow across the population of cows.
+As herds differ in size, these means are not necessarily the same.
+For example, if the highest cell counts were obtained in the largest herds (even if the -shsize- estimate hardly indicates this to be the case), then the cow average would typically be higher than the herd average.
+The cow and herd averages are analogous to weighted and unweighted averages in multistage sampling (Section 2.8).
 The other regression coefficients are interpreted in the usual way.

-In addition, the estimated variance components (also with standard errors (SEs)) were: $\sigma_n^2 = 2.22(2.65)$ and $\sigma^2 = 73.86(6.45)$
+In addition, the estimated variance components (also with standard errors (SEs)) were: $\sigma_h^2 = 0.149(0.044)$ and $\sigma^2 = 1.557(0.048)$

 In a linear regression model, adding predictors always reduces the unexplained variation.
 Intuitively, one would expect a similar effect in a mixed model at the levels affected by added predictors.
-Here, by comparison with Example 21.1, both variance components are reduced, and the proportion of variance at the group level has dropped to 3%, despite the fact that none of the added predictors reside at the group level.
-Some group-level differences in initial blood pressure are present, though (we discuss this further in Example 21.6).
-In general, it is not unusual that adding fixed effects to hierarchical models redistributes the variation across the levels and may increase some of the variance components and, sometimes, even the total variation (the sum of all variance components).
-No simple intuitive explanation can be offered; see Chapter 7 in Snijders and Bosker (1999) for details and ways of defining measures of the variance explained by fixed effects.
+But, by comparison, in Example 21.1, we note a reduced value for $\sigma^2$ and a slightly increased value for It is not unusual that adding fixed effects to hierarchical models redistributes the variation across the levels and thus increases some of the variance components and, sometimes, even the total variation (the sum of all variance components).
+No simple intuitive explanation can be offered; see Chapter 7 in (Snijders & Bosker, 1999) for details and ways of defining measures of the variance explained by fixed effects.